|home | contact | download | français | deutsch|

 Lisa is a single child.
 She has a good time with her mum and dad.
 But all of a sudden she begins to experience most extraordinary things and her mum expects another baby after all.

-The oddities begin when Lisa’s teacher, Mrs. Fish, seems to be having a doppelgänger.
-With this look-alike, Lisa goes on racy drives in a red sports car, visits places where baffling things happen and even meets her brother Paul!
+The oddities begin when Lisa’s teacher, Mrs. Fish, seems to be having a lookalike.
+With this lookalike, Lisa goes on racy drives in a red sports car, visits places where baffling things happen and even meets her brother Paul!

 In this mysterious story everything bears a meaning: said red car, a shooting star, a mermaid, a competition, a modern children’s push chair, a brightly painted delivery van and a doll called Carola that turns into a child.
 While Lisa is waiting for her brother Paul to arrive, she increasingly understands how all of these puzzling things are connected.
 And then, at last, Paul is born.